michellejlin/lava/README.md

 # Common Errors
 1. `WARNING: A total of 1 sequences will be ignored due to lack of correct ORF annotation`

 	This error will occur when annovar finds an error in an open reading frame.
 This is most often due to an incorrect gff file.
 (If the start and stop positions for a protein is wrong annovar will detect this and produce this error).
 Therefore the solution is to make sure the protein start and stops in your gff file are in the correct location nucleotide position should be relative to the matching fasta file.
+This will also occur when there is a early stop codon.

 2. `Can't find annotation record "transcript:3D" referenced by "3D" Parent attribute`